husnain572/Data-Structures-and-Algorithms/Linked List/singly linked list thoery.md

 - **Time Complexity**: `O(n)` in the worst case for operations like search.

 ## Implementation Methods:
-1. Using STL (Standard Template Library)
+1. Using STL (Standard Template Library).
-2. Using OOP (Object-Oriented Programming) with classes
+2. Using OOP (Object-Oriented Programming) with classes.

 ---